 - Paddle below your skill level.
 For example, if you’ve never paddled a river, wait til warm water season for your first river trip.

 - Join a paddling club to enjoy activities that include responsible safety measures and learning opportunities for kayakers, paddleboarders and canoeists.
+If the group does not require wearing PFDs, that’s a sign that it does not follow important safety measures.

 Dressing for Cold Water Paddling